Sweden

 National green economy plan

-Sweden has an ambitiousand comprehensive legislative superstructure for long-term sustainability, created iteratively since 1991.
+Sweden has an ambitious and comprehensive legislative superstructure for long-term sustainability, created iteratively since 1991.
 The Climate Act (2017) is the most important and ambitious recent addition to this frame, including a zero-carbon target for 2045 (including offsets), a Climate Council monitoring framework, and a generational target defining sustainability and living conditions for future generations in physical terms (health, noise environment etc.) rather than financial (GDP etc).

-Sweden has an ambitiousand comprehensive legislative superstructure for long-term sustainability, created iteratively since 1991.
+Sweden has an ambitious and comprehensive legislative superstructure for long-term sustainability, created iteratively since 1991.
 The Climate Act (2017) is the most important and ambitious recent addition to this frame, including a zero-carbon target for 2045 (including offsets), a Climate Council monitoring framework, and a generational target defining sustainability and living conditions for future generations in physical terms (health, noise environment etc.) rather than financial (GDP etc).

 Inclusive governance